-- Be polite; messages typed in capital letters are the computer equivalent of shouting and are considered rude. - Use appropriate language; swearing, vulgarity, ethnic or racial slurs, and any other inflammatory language are prohibited. - Pretending to be someone else when sending/receiving messages is considered inappropriate. - Transmitting obscene messages or pictures is prohibited. - Revealing personal addresses or phone numbers of the user or others is prohibited. - Using the network in such a way that would disrupt the use of the network by other users is prohibited.
+• Be polite; messages typed in capital letters are the computer equivalent of shouting and are considered rude.

+- Use appropriate language; swearing, vulgarity, ethnic or racial slurs, and any other inflammatory language are prohibited. - Pretending to be someone else when sending/receiving messages is considered inappropriate. - Transmitting obscene messages or pictures is prohibited. - Revealing personal addresses or phone numbers of the user or others is prohibited.

+• Using the network in such a way that would disrupt the use of the network by other users is prohibited.

-11. LAPTOP COMPUTER PRIVILEGES
+11. CHROMEBOOK/DEVICE PRIVILEGES

-All students will begin the school year with the following privileges: Home and/or school use of laptop computer and access to student accounts.
+All students will begin the school year with the following privileges: Home and/or school use of laptop computer and access to student accounts, unless this privilege is revoked due to disciplinary actions during the previous school year(s).
 Student records will be reviewed quarterly to determine whether they have earned the opportunity to keep all privileges.